xingchenxu28/HiJAC/README.md

 ### When to use [`resume from breakpoints`](#resume-from-breakpoints)

-If by you `arraycheck` and find the total number of incomplete jobs are not much smaller than the total maximum job number $k$, then `resume from breakpoints` is a good way to move forward, since you cannot run more jobs at the same time anyway.
+If you `arraycheck` and find the total number of incomplete jobs are not much smaller than the total maximum job number $k$, then `resume from breakpoints` is a good way to move forward, since you cannot run more jobs at the same time anyway.
 However, if only 50% or less jobs are incomplete, you can only utilize less than half of allowed capabilities of your HPC cluster by resuming these jobs.
 In the extreme case, say $k=1000$ and only /run1 is incomplete due to some "stubborn" parameters, you can only scan the remaining parameters in /run1 in a one-by-one fashion.
 This is not optimal.
 A better way to maximize HPC cluster usage is the [hierarchical calculation](#hierarchical-calculation) described below.

 ## Hierarchical calculation